threefoldfoundation/tft-stellar/ThreeBotPackages/activation_service/README.md

 # Activation Service

-Service for new accounts activation.
+Js-ng Service for new accounts activation.
 To be used as a jumpscale package.

 ## Requirements